HCastano/urban-planning-in-the-paraverse-with-ink/README.md

 Smart contracts promote economic activity on app-chains in the same way restaurants and shops do in a mixed-used neighbourhood.

-Without smart contracts app-chains will turn into suburban nightmares.
+Without smart contracts, app-chains will turn into suburban nightmares.

 ## Hybrid Chains

-_Rob H. has [a good post](https://www.rob.tech/blog/hybrid-chains/) that delves deeper on the concept of concept of hybrid chains.
+_Rob Habermeier has [a good post](https://www.rob.tech/blog/hybrid-chains/) that delves deeper on the concept of concept of hybrid chains.
 You should go read that in it's entirety when you have a chance._

 A hybrid chain is one which is mostly specialized, but also retains some limited level of general compute abilities.
 This lets the chain optimize for a certain use case, but also